How substance abuse affects your unborn baby

 Beat your addiction

-If you’re pregnant and struggling with drug addiction, it’s important to get help.
-Contact our substance abuse programme to receive professional help in order to plan a course of action that will benefit you and your unborn baby.
+If you’re pregnant and struggling with drug or alcohol addiction, it’s important to get help.
+Contact our substance abuse programme to receive professional help to plan a course of action that will benefit you and your unborn baby.